matwilso/matwilso.github.io/_posts/gpt-sim.md

 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps them.
 There are many complex interactions for which we have trouble writing computer simulations, but for which we have, or could collect, a lot of data.

+There are many cases where such a simulator would be extremely useful.
+And it has a big chance to revolutize robot learning.
 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.
 All in a package that is natural to interface with.